 Growing up, my mom always made eggnog around Christmas time.
 As kids, I remember going into the fridge to grab a snack, and then getting really excited when I saw the gallon jugs of milk replaced with gallons of homemade eggnog (non-alcoholic, of course).

 Eggnog during the holidays is a must-have for me, so I thought I’d share the recipe that I grew up on.
 It’s rich, creamy, sweet and simple to make.
 If you want to adjust this recipe for adults, just add bourbon.

 What drinks do you enjoy during the holidays?

 1-2 quarts of milk (depending on how rich you want it)

 1 tsp vanilla extract

 1. Beat the eggs.
 Stir in half of the milk.

-2. Cook milk and egg mixture over low heat, stirring constantly, until mixture thickens a bit (about 15 minutes).
+2. Cook milk and egg mixture over low heat, stirring constantly, until mixture reaches 160 degrees F (about 15-20 minutes).
 Be sure not to boil the milk and eggs, otherwise they’ll cook and curdle.

-5. Pour into individual glasses and top with whipped cream and ground nutmeg.
+5. Pour into individual glasses and top with reserved whipped cream and ground nutmeg.
 Serve and enjoy!